-It is not very common to hear a Christian today say that they celebrate or at least acknowledge the Passover.
+At the time of publishing this article, It is not very common to hear a Christian say they celebrate or at least acknowledge the Passover.
 The Passover feast is usually seen as more of a Jewish celebration than a Christian practice.
-Christians, known as followers of Christ, celebrate his death, burial and resurrection on what is known as “Easter Sunday”.
+Christians, known as followers of Christ, celebrate his death, burial, and resurrection on what is known as “Easter Sunday”.
 It is unclear to many Christians today, whether Passover and Easter are one and the same or if these two days differ from each other.
 Many of these Christians may even ask if Easter was simply a replacement for the Passover feast.
 The truth is that many biblical customs and traditions that we read about in scripture have been lost to the Christian community since the days of the Apostles.

 To many of us Christians, all seems to be in perfect order just the way things are.
 You may have thought to yourself that at some point there was a new chapter written in the Heavens after the resurrection of Christ and that we are no longer required to acknowledge any of the Jewish feast dates and practices.